medTrigui/active-directory/enumeration/acl-abuse.md

   - Train staff to use BloodHound for regular reviews

 ---
+**Pro Tips:**
+- Always use `-Verbose` for feedback.
+- Document every change for reporting.
+- In real environments, get explicit approval before making changes.
-**Note:** This is a real-world attack chain seen in CTFs and real environments.
-Always document changes and get approval in real assessments.
+- This chain is common in CTFs and real-world pentests—practice it in labs!